intel/nauta/docs/user-guide/actions/experiment.md

  - [logs Subcommand](#logs-subcommand)
  - [interact Subcommand](#interact-subcommand)

 ## submit Subcommand

 ### Synopsis

-The `submit` subcommand submits training jobs.
+Use the `submit` subcommand to submit training jobs.
 Use this command to submit single and multi-node training jobs (by passing –t parameter with a name of a multi-node pack), and many jobs at once (by passing –pr/-ps parameters).

 ### Syntax